Skip to main content

 i.
 Prerequisites

-• Satellite has been successfully installed with traffic mirroring listener.
+• The Satellite has been successfully installed with the traffic mirroring listener

 Setup Levo CLI with AWS credentials